Unity and Prayer

 In 1886 Charles and Myrtle Fillmore attended a lecture given by Dr. E. B. Weeks.
-Myrtle Fillmore walked out of the meeting repeating over and over again the idea she heard that “I am a child of God and therefore do not inherit sickness."
+Myrtle Fillmore walked out of the meeting affirming the idea she heard that “I am a child of God and therefore do not inherit sickness."
 She had been diagnosed before that with a terminal disease and told she had only months to live.
-This simple affirmative prayer led to a complete healing for her (she lived 40 more years) and a turn-around in Charles’s financial and business affairs.
+This simple affirmative prayer led to a complete healing for her (she lived 40 more years).

-Silent Unity continues its prayer vigil and the Unity Centers, Ministries, and Study Groups have expanded this affirmative prayer work into the communities all over the world.
+Silent Unity continues its Prayer Vigil and the Unity Centers, Ministries, and Study Groups have expanded this affirmative prayer work into communities all over the world.

-Prayer Chaplains at Unity of Arlington continue the work that Charles and Myrtle Fillmore started over 100 years ago and bringing the healing that can be experienced with affirmative prayer into our community.
+Prayer Chaplains at Unity of Arlington continue the work that Charles and Myrtle Fillmore started over 100 years ago and bring the healing that can be experienced with affirmative prayer into our community.